-Introduction to Ballet: The class is designed to introduce fundamental body positions and establish proper ballet body alignment.
-Students will be introduced to basic barre and across the floor exercises.
+Introduction to Ballet: This class is designed to introduce fundamental body positions and establish proper ballet body alignment.
+Students will be introduced to basic barre exercises, center work and across the floor exercises.

 Ballet 1: Students are expected to learn fundamental ballet vocabulary as well as proper execution of the movement.
-Level 1 students will build on their barre and across the floor exercises.
+Level 1 students will build onto the basic barre and across the floor exercises.
 Proper body alignment and the expansion of classical vocabulary will be emphasized.

-Ballet 2: Students must demonstrate proper execution of Level 1 ballet syllabus, along with the advancement of ballet vocabulary, technique and musicality.
-Students continue to build strength and alignment at the barre.
-An array of jumps is introduced, and students will work towards their mastery.
-Students continue to focus on pre-pointe exercises to build appropriate foot, ankle, and body strength for future pointe work.
+Ballet 2B: Students continue to build strength and alignment at the barre and center.
+There will be special focus on resistance band exercises to ensure foot, ankle, and body strength for future pointe work.
 Large poses at 90 degrees are introduced and practiced in exercises and in adagio.
-Students will continue using resistance bands while maintaining the proper alignment required for pointe work.

-Pointe Technique & Ballet Variations: This class will have special focus on pointe technique and students will work to improve body placement and alignment while en pointe.
-The instructor will also teach variations (the soloist’s choreography) from a variety of famous classical ballets.
+Pointe Technique & Variations 3B-5: This class will have special focus on pointe technique and students will work to improve body placement and alignment while en pointe.
+The instructor will also teach variations (the soloist’s choreography) from a variety of classical ballets.

-Contemporary Technique (Intermediate & Advanced): These classes will exercise and hone creativity, artistry, and contemporary dance technique.
+Contemporary Technique 3-5: This class will exercise and hone creativity, artistry, and contemporary dance technique.
 Emphasis will be on musicality, choreography, and personal expression.
 Improvisational prompts will be introduced to encourage artistic decision-making.
-The two levels of this class, intermediate and advanced, are designed for dancers in Ballet levels 3-5.
-Please contact the office if you need clarification on which level is right for your student.
+This class is for advanced students in Ballet Levels 3-5.

-Beginner Jazz & Modern: This is a combo class that will introduce dancers to the fundamentals of both styles.
-We will explore movement that is both sharp and precise while working on timing in our Jazz class.
-The Modern portion of class will explore movement that is more grounded and free flowing while expanding on the student’s knowledge of ballet.
+Beginner Jazz & Modern: This is a combination class that introduces dancers to the fundamentals of both styles.
+We will explore movement that is both sharp and precise while working on timing in Jazz.
+The Modern portion of class will explore movement that is more grounded and freer flowing, while expanding on the student’s knowledge of ballet.

-Jazz (Intermediate & Advanced): In Jazz, the dancer will focus on strength, flexibility and conditioning technique and progressions including turns, kicks and leaps.
-The class is a combination of classical ballet and modern dance technique with a contemporary influence.
-There will be a strong emphasis on energy, rhythmical accuracy and style.
-The dancer will learn many fun and trendy dance steps through choreography to current, age-appropriate music, along with classic styles of jazz from previous decades.
-Enrollment in Ballet and Modern is encouraged.
-Please contact the office if you need clarification on which level is right for your student.
+Jazz (Intermediate and Advanced): In this class the dancer will focus on strength, flexibility and conditioning technique and progressions including turns, kicks, and leaps.
+The class is a combination of classical ballet and modern dance technique with contemporary influence.
+There will be a strong emphasis on energy, rhythmical accuracy, and style.
+The dancer will learn many fun and trendy dance steps that are used for all forms of dance.
+Jazz helps a dancer to become well-rounded and accustomed to a variety of all dance steps.
+Dancers will learn choreography to popular and age-appropriate music along with vintage styles of jazz from past decades.
+(Enrollment in ballet and modern are encouraged.)

 Beginner Tap: This class is for the beginner tap student.
 It will focus on basic tap sounds, rhythm, and coordination.

-Intermediate/Advanced Tap: This class is for the intermediate and advanced tap student.
+Intermediate/Advanced Tap: This class is for the tap student with at least three years of tap training.
 Emphasis will be placed on more complex tap choreography and sounds.